Klehr Harrison Represents Electronics Boutique in Merger

-Reprinted with permission from the April 22, 2005 The Legal Intelligencer.
+Reprinted with permission from April 22, 2005, The Legal Intelligencer.
 Copyright 2005.
 Further duplication without permission is prohibited.
 All rights reserved.

 Texas-based GameStop Corp. announced Monday that it would buy fellow video-game retailer Electronics Boutique of West Chester for $1.44 billion.
 The deal consists of approximately 70 percent cash and 30 percent common stock.